EngMohamadIdrees/Guess-the-weather-Reactjs/README.md

-# Guess the wearthe  depend on Geographical location of the user
+# Guess the weather depend on Geographical location of the user
 ## https://guess-weather-of-user.netlify.app/